PavanRangani/docs/docs/prd/chat/my-chats.md

   - Priority
     - Filled star for Critical and outlined start for High Priority.
 - Chat details
-  - Chats are shown in same layout as Task Chat tab
+  - Chats are shown in same layout as [Task Chat tab](./chat.md#browse-chat-of-a-single-task-chat-tab-on-task-view-dialog).
   - Only difference are Edit and Delete action for own chat.
 Shows actions on hover of own chat.
 Edit and Delete actions are icon buttons
-  - Way to add new chat.
+  - Provides a Way to add new chat.
+See [Chat box](./chat.md#chat-box-ui-component) for more details.
 For Done task there isn't any way to add Chat
 - Provides a Way to open `View Task` and `Edit Task` dialog
 - When task has unread chat or task has NEW or REOPEN tag, provides `Mark as Read` action
 - On `Mark as Read`, Unread highlight and NEW or REOPEN tag will be removed